leanprover-community/mathlib-nursery/README.md

 **What are the requirements<sup>[1](#footnote1)</sup> for contribution?**

 1. Your code builds without errors or warnings.
-2. The directory and file structure should roughly follow that of `mathlib`s.
+2. The directory and file structure roughly follows `mathlib`'s.

 That's it!